slack-samples/deno-daily-channel-topic/README.md

 run.
 These triggers can be invoked by a user, or automatically as a response to an event within Slack.

-A [Link Trigger](https://api.slack.com/future/triggers/link) is a type of trigger that generates a **Shortcut URL** which, when posted in a channel or added as a bookmark, becomes a link.
-When clicked, the Link Trigger will run the associated workflow.
+A [link trigger](https://api.slack.com/future/triggers/link) is a type of trigger that generates a **Shortcut URL** which, when posted in a channel or added as a bookmark, becomes a link.
+When clicked, the link trigger will run the associated workflow.

-Link Triggers are _unique to each installed version of your app_.
+Link triggers are _unique to each installed version of your app_.
 This means that Shortcut URLs will be different across each workspace, as well as between [locally run](#running-your-project-locally) and [deployed apps](#deploying-your-app).
-When creating a Trigger, you must select the Workspace that you'd like to create the trigger in.
-Each Workspace has a development version (denoted by `(dev)`), as well as a deployed version.
+When creating a trigger, you must select the Workspace that you'd like to create the trigger in.
+Each workspace has a development version (denoted by `(dev)`), as well as a deployed version.

 ### Trigger Configuration